College Operations - Business and Support Services

 ACC campuses are open with in-person services.
 We are also providing services through phone, email, and virtual platforms.
 Find hours of operation on the specific department pages throughout the ACC website.

 Students can access to up to eight counseling sessions with a licensed therapist each school year.
 This service is provided through the health and wellness fee.
 Students can make an appointment by contacting the Student Engagement Center at 303.797.5730 or acc [dot] dos [at] arapahoe [dot] edu.
 Counseling is not typically available for immediate appointments.
 If a student is in immediate crisis, please contact:

 The Office of Disability Access Services has specialists available to connect with students, Monday through Thursday 8:00am - 5:00pm and Friday from 10:00am - 5:00pm.
 Students should call 303.797.5860 or email disability [dot] access [at] arapahoe [dot] edu to schedule a time to speak with a specialist.
 To schedule a virtual appointment, please login to Navigate.
 Specialists can assist our students in all the normal ways by being a liaison with faculty to assist with appropriate modifications to accommodations within the remote-online environment.

 Faculty are available for students.
 Please check D2L on the best way to connect with your instructors.

 International Student Services

-- ACC’s International Advisor, Sara Squires will provide support services to F-1 visa students, by working virtually and remotely, via email, video conference or other online or virtual platform.
-To schedule a virtual appointment, please login to Navigate.
+- ACC’s International Advisor, Sara Squires will provide support services to F-1 visa students, in person, virtually and remotely.
+To schedule an appointment, please login to Navigate.

-- International F-1 students must inform ISS of any phone, address, email, or contact change within 10 days.
+- International F-1 students must inform ACC of any phone, address, email, or contact change within 10 days.